SamAddy/.Net-Fullstack-Ecommerce/README.md

 #### User Functionalities

 1. User Management: Users should be able to register for an account and log in.
 Users cannot register themselves as admin.
-Users should be able to view and edit only certain properties in their accounts.
-2. Browse Products: Users should be able to view all available products, search and sort products.
+2. Browse Products: Users should be able to view all available products and single product, search and sort products.
-3. Product Details: Clicking on a product should reveal more details about it.
-4. Add to Cart: Users should be able to add products to a shopping cart, and manage cart.
+3. Add to Cart: Users should be able to add products to a shopping cart, and manage cart.
 5. Checkout: Users should be able to place order.

 #### Admin Functionalities

 1. User Management: Admins should be able to view and delete users.
 2. Product Management: Admins should be able to view, edit, delete and add new products.
+3. Order Management: Admins should be able to view all orders

 ### Extra features

 #### User Functionalities

+1. User Management: Users should be able to view and edit only certain properties in their accounts.
+They also can unregister their own accounts.
+2. Authentication and account registration with Google Oauth.
-1. Users should be able to view their order history, track the status of their orders, and potentially cancel orders within a certain timeframe.
+3. Order Management: Users should be able to view their order history, track the status of their orders, and potentially cancel orders within a certain timeframe.

 #### Admin Functionalities

 1. User Management: Admins should be able to edit users' role and create new users.
-2. Order Management: Admins should be able to view all orders, update order status, view order details, handle returns/refunds, and cancel orders.
+2. Order Management: Admins should be able to update order status, view order details, handle returns/refunds, and cancel orders.

+And any other extra features that you want to implement ...

 ## Requirements